xia0nan/Daily-Coding-Problem/README.md

 You may assume each element in the array is distinct.

 For example, a sorted list has zero inversions.
 The array [2, 4, 1, 3, 5] has three inversions: (2, 1), (4, 1), and (4, 3).
 The array [5, 4, 3, 2, 1] has ten inversions: every distinct pair forms an inversion.

+### Daily Coding Problem: Problem #45 [Easy]
+**2019 Apr 15th**

+This problem was asked by Two Sigma.

+Using a function rand5() that returns an integer from 1 to 5 (inclusive) with uniform probability, implement a function rand7() that returns an integer from 1 to 7 (inclusive).

+### Daily Coding Problem: Problem #46 [Hard]
+**2019 Apr 16th**

+This problem was asked by Amazon.

+Given a string, find the longest palindromic contiguous substring.
+If there are more than one with the maximum length, return any one.

+For example, the longest palindromic substring of "aabcdcb" is "bcdcb".
+The longest palindromic substring of "bananas" is "anana".